Low Carb Grocery List

 - Almond flour or other nut flours: flour substitute; keep these in freezer

-This low carb grocery list should get you started on creating a kitchen which will help you stay on course.
+The low carb grocery list above should get you started on creating a pantry stocked to help you stay on course.
+There's another great list with some tips on the Virta blog as well.

 Done with Low Carb Grocery List, back to Ketogenic Diet Plan